Introduction to IoT: Applications of IoT

-Diabetes is a medical condition characterized by higher blood glucose levels than those found in individuals without diabetes.
-Various types of diabetes exist, and doctors use three primary methods to identify them: random plasma glucose tests, fasting plasma glucose tests, and oral glucose tolerance tests.
-Nevertheless, the fingerstick method, involving a small pinprick to the fingertip followed by blood glucose level measurement, remains the most commonly used diagnostic approach.
+\textit{Glucose Level Monitoring}\\ Diabetes is a medical condition characterized by higher blood glucose levels than those found in individuals without diabetes.
+Among various approaches to identifying diabetes, the fingerstick method, involving a small pinprick to the fingertip followed by blood glucose level measurement, remains the most commonly used diagnostic approach.
 The advent of IoT technology has brought about improvements in this process, making it quicker and more convenient for patients.
 Istepanian et al. \cite{istepanian2011potential} have introduced an IoT-integrated noninvasive blood glucose monitoring device to continuously monitor glucose levels, eliminating the need for fingerstick testing.
-It is worth noting that optical sensors, such as infrared LED and near-infrared photodiode setups, have also been employed for glucose level measurements.
-In these approaches, the reflected light signal from the human body is used to calculate the glucose level \cite{sunny2018optical}.
+It is worth noting that optical sensors, such as infrared LED and near-infrared photodiode setups, have also been used for glucose level measurements.